This entry is also available in: Russian

 George Brough and Brough Superior SS80 on “Six days” rally, 1922

-In November 1922, Brough Superior SS80 was officially introduced at the Britain’s Olympia Motorcycle Show along with famous Mark I and Mark II.
+In November 1922, Brough Superior SS80 was officially introduced at the British Olympia Motorcycle Show along with famous Mark I and Mark II models.
 The motorcycle was a real sensation.
 Of course, Brough’s salesman skills made a contribution to this.
 His firm was only two years old but George had been accompanying every motorcycle with a certificate ensuring that a mass produced motorcycle can achieve the speed of 80 mph.

 In April 1923, a Brough Superior SS80 with a sidecar was despatched to the Motor Cycle magazine staff for a road test.
 H.D.
 Teague, a magazine editor, liked the machine a lot.
 Teague, in his magazine article, justified the considerable price of the motorcycle because of the high quality assembling, the performance and the average service speed, which was higher than the average speed of cheaper motorcycles and pricier cars.
 The “Rolls-Royce of motorcycles” phrase was said by H.D.
 Teague.
 George Brough extensively used this phrase after the publication of that article.

 During the postwar years, George used to love telling the story of how a Rolls-Royce representative once visited (of course, without an invitation) the Brough Superior Motorworks in order to inspect the manufacturing process.
-George gave orders to show that young man a shop where mechanics who wore white gloves were assembling motorcycles.
+George gave orders to show that all mechanics should wear white gloves while assembling motorcycles.

 The representative left the motorworks fully satisfied and reported to the Rolls-Royce management that the Rolls-Royce brand cannot be compromised.
 It’s quite an interesting story and Ike Webb, a chief foreman at the Brough Superior Motorworks had never controverted it in deference to George.
-However, in a private talk he said that didn’t remember any visit and “at least, we have never been working with white gloves put on”.
+However, in a private talk he said that didn’t remember any visit and “for sure, we have never been working in white gloves”.

 Brough Superior SS80 became the top-selling and most popular model.
 An image created by George, numerous wins at contests, high quality assembling and personality of his motorcycles made them the most desirable machines in the whole Great Britain.